Your area Not set — showing everywhere

 Sarah McNeil

-Ms. McNeil read a letter representing many residents expressing a lack of confidence in Kathy Frenette.
-She argued that Frenette's actions demonstrate she cannot perform her duties fairly or professionally.
+Ms. McNeil read a letter representing many residents expressing a loss of confidence in Kathy Frenette.
+She argued that Frenette's failure to follow policies makes her unfit for the Town Administrator role.
 Key concern

 Ginger Marsh